 SEAL Program

-Chaffey is one of only forty schools to be fully accredited in Victoria and the only school in the Sunraysia region to offer this program for students.
+Chaffey is one of only forty schools in Victoria which is fully accredited to provide the SEAL program and is the only school in the Sunraysia region offering this opportunity for students.

 WHAT IS THE SEAL PROGRAM?

-The Academy of Accredited SEAL Schools (TAASS) is a collective of like minded schools who strongly value Gifted Education in Victorian Government secondary schools.
-SEAL Academy schools offer engaging accelerated programs for their groups of gifted students.
+The Academy of Accredited SEAL Schools (TAASS) is a collective of like-minded schools who strongly value Gifted Education in Victorian Government secondary schools.
+SEAL Academy schools

 What Does Acceleration Mean?